-- Mortgage Rates – You’re going to be better off avoiding both these terms, so try Home Loan Cost, or Residential Financing Percentage.
+- Mortgage Rates – You’re going to be better off avoiding both these terms, so try Home Loan Cost or Residential Financing Percentage.

-- Obligation – Commitment or Responsibility are the two preferred terms, but you can also try Pledge, Covenant, or even Coercion.
+- Obligation – Commitment or Responsibility are the two preferred terms, but you can also try to Pledge, Covenant, or even Coercion.

 - Opportunity – Another easy one to unintentionally slip in.
-Opt for Chance, Occasion or Opening as substitutes.
+Opt for Chance, Occasion, or Opening as substitutes.

-- Order Now – This call to action mainstay is spam poison, therefore Ask For, Request, or even Solicit are better choices.
+- Order Now – This call to action mainstay is spam poison, therefore Ask For, Request or even Solicit are better choices.

-- Price – This term has to be the ultimate unintended treacherous inclusion into email marketing content.
+- Price – This term has to be the ultimate unintended treacherous inclusion into the email marketing content.
 Try Value, Cost, Fee, Charge, or even Outlay.

 - Remove – This is one of the most common terms in promotional content and it should be exchanged by Discontinue, Eliminate, or Suspend.